Fully certified and extensively experienced instructors.

-To stay current in her field, Ms. Presley completed following continuing education and specialized courses with STOTT Pilates: Pilates Programming for Osteoporosis Management, Pilates Equipment Programming for Breast Cancer Rehab, Programming for Scoliosis Management, Stabilization and Function of the Knee, Prenatal Pilates on Reformer, Cadillac and Stability Chair, Optimization of the Lumbopelvic Region, Optimization of the Shoulder Complex, Principles of Stabilization, Postural Analysis, The 5 Pilates Basic Principles Explained, Athletic Conditioning on Stability Coushions, Jumpboard Intervals, V2 Max Plus Programming, The Reformer and the Padded Platform Extender.
+Timea’s training through STOTT Pilates has included courses such as Pilates programming for managing osteoporosis and scoliosis, breast cancer rehab, athletic conditioning, stabilization and Function of the knee, Prenatal Pilates on Reformer, Cadillac and Stability Chair, Optimization of the Lumbopelvic Region, Optimization of the Shoulder Complex, Principles of Stabilization, Postural Analysis, The 5 Pilates Basic Principles Explained, Athletic Conditioning on Stability Coushions, Jumpboard Intervals, V2 Max Plus Programming, The Reformer and the Padded Platform Extender.

 “Karla Brooks Adams is a native Washingtonian.
 She graduated from Duke Ellington School of the Arts where she majored in classical ballet.
 She danced professionally for over a decade with various ballet companies throughout the states.
 Karla was introduced to the Pilates discipline during her dance career.
 She has over 20 years of personal Pilates practice and teaching experience.